 The lengths of waste management zones are being reviewed by the Department and will be reset based on rules to be promulgated by the Water Resources Board.
+The Agency plans to reset waste management zones for streams at the time discharge permits for treatment facilities located on those streams come up for renewal.
+The existing discharge permit for the Lyndonville facility is up for renewal in 1997.

-- 29. Class B stream reaches are managed to achieve and maintain a high level of quality compatible with certain beneficial values and uses.
+- 28. Waste management zones, although Class B waters, present an increased level of health risk to contact recreational users due to the discharge of treated sanitary wastewater. - 29.
+Class B stream reaches are managed to achieve and maintain a high level of quality compatible with certain beneficial values and uses.
 Values are high quality habitat for aquatic biota, fish and wildlife and a water quality that consistently exhibits good aesthetic value; uses are public water supply with filtration and disinfection, irrigation and other agricultural uses, swimming, and recreation.
 (Standards, Section 3-03) - 30.
-Waste management zones, although Class B waters, present an increased level of health risk to contact recreational users due to the discharge of treated sanitary wastewater. - 31.
-The dissolved oxygen standards for cold water habitat streams are 6 mg/l or 70 percent saturation unless higher concentrations are imposed for areas that serve as salmonid spawning or nursery areas important to the establishment or maintenance of the fishery resource.
-The temperature standard limits increases from background to 1.0°F. (Standards, Section 3-01(B)) The turbidity standard is 10 ntu.
-(Standards, Section 3-03(B)) - 32.
+The dissolved oxygen standards for cold water streams are 6 mg/l or 70 percent saturation unless higher concentrations are imposed for areas that serve as salmonid spawning or nursery areas important to the establishment or maintenance of the fishery resource.
+The temperature standard limits increases from background to 1.0°F. (Standards, Section 3-01 (B)) The turbidity standard is 10 ntu.
+(Standards, Section 3-01 (B)(5)) - 31.
 Under the general water quality criteria, all waters, except mixing zones, are managed to achieve, as in-stream conditions, aquatic habitat with "[n]o change from background conditions that would have an undue adverse effect on the composition of the aquatic biota, the physical or chemical nature of the substrate or the species composition or propagation of fishes."
 (Standards, Section 3-01(B)(5))

-33. Section 2-02 Hydrology of the Vermont Water Quality Standards requires that "[t]he flow of waters shall not be controlled or substantially influenced by man-made structures or devices in a manner that would result in an undue adverse effect on any existing use, beneficial value or use or result in a level of water quality that does not comply with these rules."
+32. Section 2-02 Hydrology of the Vermont Water Quality Standards requires that "[the] flow of waters shall not be controlled or substantially influenced by man-made structures or devices in a manner that would result in an undue adverse effect on any existing use, beneficial value or use or result in a level of water quality that does not comply with these rules."
 The project dam is a man-made structure that artificially regulates streamflow.